alberttrann/plantdiseaseserver/README.md

 This backend server powers a sophisticated, AI-driven chatbot designed to assist users in diagnosing plant health issues.
 It supports multimodal interactions (text, voice, image), leverages multiple Large Language Models (local Gemma and cloud-based Gemini), and incorporates features like session management, RAG, conversation summarization, and real-time speech processing.
 Given that the setup can fit on a 6gb vram setup, this chatbot can be easily hosted by a farmer on a laptop under 8gb of VRAM, which can be accessed by the farmer's phone for mobile use through exposing the local backend server and front-end client with tunnelling tools like pinggy or ngrok

+Next plan in the near future is adding in the ability for users to create their own "Knowledge Base" as grounding truth for the model.
+The model itself also will be grounded on a custom dataset with 38 classes of plant diseases on over 70k samples: https://huggingface.co/datasets/minhhungg/plant-disease-dataset.
+More details of the making of the dataset is here:

 Here is the link to the front-end client: (https://github.com/alberttrann/react-vite-ts)

 ## Table of Contents